Amazon Frogbit: A Versatile Aquatic Plant for Aquariums and Ponds

 Difficulties in keeping

 Amazon frogbit is quite easy to keep.
-It grows at almost any conditions and it has high growth rate.
+It grows at almost any conditions and it has high growth rate (like hornwort).
 Provided with good illumination and sufficient amount of nutrients the plant can cover all tank surface with its leaves.

 But it doesn’t mean that you can leave this plant unattended.